Odelolasolomon/Custom-Reinforcement-Learning-Environment/README.md

 \maketitle

 \section*{Introduction}
-This project involves the creation of a custom reinforcement learning environment leveraging Object-Oriented Programming (OOP), Gym, and NumPy, etc. The environment is designed to provide a unique and challenging platform for training reinforcement learning agents.
+This project involves the creation of a custom reinforcement learning environment leveraging Object-Oriented Programming (OOP), Gym, and NumPy.
+The environment is designed to provide a unique and challenging platform for training reinforcement learning agents.
 The frontend interface is built using HTML and Bootstrap to enhance user interaction.

 \section*{Features}
 \begin{itemize}